mandysulli/StrainSort_pipeline/README.md

 Notes:

-scripts can be downloaded from "shell_scripts" Compiled Java program can be downloaded from "java_programs_compiled" - Programs compled with Java/13.0.2 Java programs that have not been compiled can be downloaded from "java_programs_not_compiled" - can be compled with any version of java using: javac program_name.java
+- Scripts can be downloaded from "shell_scripts".
+- Compiled Java program can be downloaded from "java_programs_compiled" - Programs compled with Java/13.0.2.
+- Java programs that have not been compiled can be downloaded from "java_programs_not_compiled" - can be compled with any version of java using: javac program_name.java

 Inputs required:
 1. Paired end FASTQ-Formatted sequencing reads (of any length) obtained from a sample(s) of interest